gubellom/gubellom.github.io/R files/Descriptive_stats.md

-An alternative way to display the table is in long format.
+An alternative way to display the table is in a long format.
 In this example, I show the total number of valid (i.e., non-missing) observations, the mean, standard deviation, minimum, and maximum values.
 For clarity, I also round all values to two decimal places if they have decimals.

 ```r
 # Extract variable labels